mon5termatt/BAMBU-OBICO/README.md

 # Step 2: Install and Configure Octoprint

 Install Octoprint and go through the setup wizard.
+During the `Classic Webcam Wizard` leave the defaults. we WILL change this at a later time.

 # Step 3: Install the plugins

+Open `OctoPrint Settings` once you have completed the install and navigate to `Plugin Manager`

 #### Step 3A:
 Install and setup this plugin: [GitHub - jneilliii/OctoPrint-BambuPrinter 82](https://github.com/jneilliii/OctoPrint-BambuPrinter)